-We are a data controller of users’ personal data (detailed below) which is collected through this website, such as when users visit the website, register for or apply for a job or submit queries through a “contact us” feature, or as otherwise described in this notice.
+We are a Data Controller of users’ Personal Data (detailed below) which is collected through our websites, such as when users visit our websites, register for or apply for a job or submit queries through a “contact us” feature, or as otherwise described in this Privacy Notice.

 Personal data we collect

-For the purposes of this notice, “personal data” means any information relating to an identified or identifiable natural person.
-We process the following types of personal data:
+For the purposes of this Privacy Notice, “Personal Data” means any information relating to an identified or identifiable natural person.
+We process the following types of Personal Data: